 Showtime should silence some of its critics with “Street Time,” a gritty cat-and-mouse series with rough edges to spare.
-Skein hardly comes close to rival HBO’s “The Sopranos” or even “The Wire” in terms of depth or social context, but the pay cabler, which hasn’t formed an identity, has finally developed a solid drama.
+Skein hardly comes close to rival HBO’s “The Sopranos” or even “The Wire” in terms of depth or social context, but the pay cabler, which hasn’t formed an identity in part due to its weak lineup of originals, has finally developed a solid drama.

 Like FX’s “The Shield” and A&E’s recently canceled “100 Centre Street,” “Street Time” is a gutsy project that pulls few punches.
 Directed by Marc Levin with a verite style that’s strong and sexy, show excels when it comes to character development; while comparable hours often follow around an entire squadron or a gaggle of lawyers — spreading thin the focus and attention — here it’s only two men who really matter.

 James Liberti (Scott Cohen) is a bundle of intensity, a recovering gambler who relishes his all-powerful post as a federal parole officer in an unnamed but Gothamlike city (skein is shot in Toronto).
 A father of three with a beautiful wife who worries nonstop, he appears to be on top of the world until it’s revealed midway through the first episode that the family has no money saved because of James’ love of the Sunday point spread.

 Though dealt a hand full of crack addicts and violent types at work — he’s in the Special Offenders unit — his most complex concern from here on out will be Kevin Hunter (Rob Morrow), a relatively smart ex-con who has just been released from a five-year prison stretch for major-league drug-dealing.
 Committed to getting his life back together, Kevin hopes to reconcile with his girlfriend (Michelle Nolden) and son, while looking for work and trying to stay out of trouble.